-Mine Subsidence and Flooding in Newcastle Mayfield Mines
+A Mine Subsidence and Flooding Problem in Newcastle

 For over 15 years, we have been experiencing mine subsidence and mine water flooding from abandoned mines (Legacy Mines) in Mayfield, Newcastle.